harness/developer-hub/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments.md

 See [Create Dashboards](../../platform/18_Dashboards/create-dashboards.md).

-### Monitor deployments using custom CD dashboards
+### Monitor deployment performance using custom CD dashboards

-This release includes an extensive set of new dashboard components that provide visibility into the performance of your pipeline builds.
+Harness CD includes an extensive set of dashboard components that provide visibility into the performance of your deployment pipelines.
 You can create custom dashboards to answer questions such as:

 * Which stages and steps contain performance bottlenecks?